ronin-rb/ronin-dns-proxy/README.md

 ## Description

 ronin-dns-proxy is a configurable DNS proxy server library.
-It supports reutrning spoofing DNS results or passing DNS queries through to the upstream DNS nameserver.
+It supports returning spoofing DNS results or passing DNS queries through to the upstream DNS nameserver.

 ## Features